Prasad3334/Sentiment-Analysis/README.md

 * Favorites : How many people gave the like to comment
 * Is_Retweet : User comment was retweeted or not

+### Target Variable :
+* Text : The target Variable. it will be Positive and Negative and Neutral

 # Result
+* Logistic Regression: Accuracy = 0.84
+* Decision Tree Classifier: Accuracy = 0.90

-Random Forest Classifier: Accuracy = 0.85 and ROC = 0.82
+* Random Forest Classifier: Accuracy = 0.85

-Logistic Regression: Accuracy = 0.84 and ROC = 0.
+* Support Vector Machine: Accuracy = 0.87
+* Naive Bayes Classifier: Accuracy= 0.77